 What do you love about Aberystwyth and Aberystwyth University?

 I love the views in Aberystwyth like the Pen Dinas and being able to exercise while enjoying the sight of picturesque houses/villas and breathtaking landmarks like the Castle Ruins.
 The University is perfect for students because there are different spots on campus for relaxing, chatting with a friend, or just sitting in silence after a long study session.
-It has also been great in ensuring students are safe during the current COVID crisis with sanitizing equipment readily available at all corners of facilities like Hugh Owen Library.

 What have you enjoyed most about your course?